Snowing The Goalie? What Is Snowing In Ice Hockey?

 Conclusion

-This brings us to the end of snowing in ice hockey, what it means to snow someone, snowing a goalie and the penalty for snowing.
-Now that you know about this unwritten hockey rule, you can go about with a better knowledge of ice hockey.
+This brings us to the end of snowing in ice hockey, what it means to snow someone, snowing a goalie, and the penalty for snowing.
+Now that you know about this unwritten hockey rule, you can go about it with a better knowledge of ice hockey.

 Thanks for reading.